 Patricia “Patty” M. Wong, city librarian at Santa Monica (Calif.)
-Public Library, has been elected 2021–2022 president-elect of the American Library Association (ALA).
+Public Library, has been elected 2021–2022 president of the American Library Association (ALA).

 Wong received 6,718 votes, while her opponent, Steven Yates, assistant director of University of Alabama School of Library and Information Studies, received 2,448 votes.

 As ALA president, Wong will be the chief elected officer for the oldest and largest library association in the world.
 She will serve as president-elect for one year before stepping into her role as president at the close of the 2021 ALA Annual Conference in Chicago.